imxande/node-api-challenge/README.md

 - [x] How can we partition our application into sub-applications?

+- Note: I answered the questions on the Self-Study/Answers file(folder Self-Study, file Answers.md)

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.